past-networks/roman_ECI/README.md

 * Tom Brughmans [![](https://orcid.org/sites/default/files/images/orcid_16x16.png)](https://orcid.org/0000-0002-1589-7768), PSNP, Aarhus University

 ## Funding
-*The Past Social Networks Projects* is funded by The Carlsberg Foundation’s Young Researcher Fellowship (CF21-0382) in 2022-2026.
+This research was conducted within the framework of the Past Social Networks Project (2023-2026), funded by The Carlsberg Foundation’s Young Researcher Fellowship (CF21-0382).
+This work was supported by a research grant (VIL57402) from VILLUM FONDEN.

 ## License
 CC-BY-SA 4.0, see attached [License.md](./License.md)